isomerpages/mlaw-acd/_regulated-dealers/Guidance Materials.md

 #### <a id="GoBusiness Licensing Guide for Precious Stones and Precious Metals Dealers"></a>9.
 GoBusiness Licensing Guide for Precious Stones and Precious Metals Dealers ("**GoBusiness Licensing Guide**")

-The [GoBusiness Licensing Guide] (Published Date: 3 June 2022) (/files/GoBusiness Licensing Guide for Regulated Dealers_ACD_20220603.pdf){:target="_blank"} gives regulated dealers a step-by-step walkthrough of the application, renewal and amendment processes in GoBusiness Licensing Portal.
+The [GoBusiness Licensing Guide](/files/GoBusiness Licensing Guide for Regulated Dealers_ACD_20220603.pdf){:target="_blank"} (Published Date: 3 June 2022) gives regulated dealers a step-by-step walkthrough of the application, renewal and amendment processes in GoBusiness Licensing Portal.